conradkoh/goals/codemaps/projectmap.md

-# Next Convex Starter App - Project Map
+# Goals Application - Project Map

 ## Project Overview

-A full-stack web application starter template built with Next.js and Convex, featuring real-time capabilities, authentication, and modern development tools.
-The project includes functionality for presentations, discussions, attendance tracking, checklists, and user management with a monorepo structure managed by NX and pnpm workspaces.
+A full-stack goals tracking and management web application built with Next.js and Convex, featuring real-time capabilities, authentication, and modern development tools.
+The project includes functionality for hierarchical goal management (quarterly, weekly, daily), presentations, discussions, attendance tracking, checklists, and user management with a monorepo structure managed by NX and pnpm workspaces.

 ## Project Structure